carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 ### What are `ytt` Validations?

-Validations are constraints that you can declare on your Data Values to ensure that what's supplied is not just well-formed, but in the expected range of values.
+Validations are constraints that you can define on Data Values via an annotation.
+A Validation ensures that a Data Value is in the expected range of values.

 Like this: